baslking/spark-zenko/README.md

 You can find the instance ID in the file `~/localMetadata/uuid as root` in the Zenko instance This particular build uses port 8001, so I mapped it to 8000, this can change in the future.

-If you are using the Orbit version of Zenko Cloudserver you can create users with  access keys and secret keys via the webpage, otherwise the standard key pair is found in the file `~/conf/authdata.json ` with the simple key pair `accessKey1 / verySecretKey1'
+If you are using the Orbit version of Zenko Cloudserver you can create users with  access keys and secret keys via the  portal [webpage](https://admin.zenko.io/), otherwise the standard key pair is found in the file `~/conf/authdata.json ` with the simple key pair `accessKey1 / verySecretKey1`

 Note that you can do the same with Zenko with data stored on a remote cloud, or using the simple `scality/s3server:mem-latest` to run everything in memory.